-For all general queries about the course or any administrative matters, the first point of contact is Karen Ross, the Nuclear Programmes Administrator.
-She will either reply directly to you or forward the question to an appropriate person.
+For all general queries about the course or any administrative matters, the first point of contact is Karen Ross or Simon Abbott, the postgraduate taught administrators.
+They will either reply directly to you or forward the question to an appropriate person.